leeola/kdc-plus/README.md

 `kdc-plus install` and `kdc-plus outdated` will use the package managers declared in this object to install *(or outdated check)* the requirements for this KDApp.

+### file_opts

+The `file_opts` key specifies an object where the key is the **exact** file path specified in the `source.blocks.app.files` list.
+If a match is found, the options specified here will override all other file options passed in from the CLI or in the general file options.

+Remember that this is an exact key match only.
+If it is off by even a single character, the options will not be applied to the given file.

 # Koding Compiler Plus, The Reckoning